ChalmersRobotics/crf-dashboard/README.md

 ## API Details
-See [Image API Specification]{docs/api-image-specification.md} and [Data API Specification]{} for more details on the specific APIs.
+See [Image API Specification](docs/api-image-specification.md) and [Data API Specification]() for more details on the specific APIs.

 ## Client Library [WIP]
 The repository includes a simple python based client library and examples for publishing both images and data.
-The code uses the excelent [Requests]{http://docs.python-requests.org/en/master/} library for HTTP communication.
+The code uses the excelent [Requests](http://docs.python-requests.org/en/master/) library for HTTP communication.